eracknaphobia/plugin.video.slingtv/README.md

 ## Initial Setup
 * Open the Sling TV addon it will prompt you to login to your account or select Stream Free
-* Once you've logged in successfully go to IPTV Manager Settings and select **Refresh channels and guid now**
+* Once you've logged in successfully go to IPTV Manager Settings and select **Refresh channels and guide now**
 * It's recommended that you set the **Refresh interval** in IPTV Manager to 12 hours (or lower) since guide data is 24 hr period this will prevent any gaps in the guide

 ## Links